Good and Bad Passwords How-To

 Goals of the Cracker

-UNIX systems and administrator accounts on Windows NT and 2000
+UNIX systems and administrator accounts on Windows

-systems.
+ordinary users on these systems.
 With some UNIX security setups, the passwords for users

 in the wheel, security, or root group may have significant value.